 Basic earnings per share is calculated by dividing the net profit or loss for the period attributable to equity shareholders (after deducting attributable taxes) by the weighted average number of equity shares outstanding during the period.
-The weighted average number of equity shares outstanding during the period is adjusted for events including a bonus issue.
+The weighted average number of equity shares outstanding during the period.
+The